CityCamp/citycamp.github.io/_pages/about.md

   - About
 ---

 CityCamp is a global movement of community-focused events that foster civic collaboration and innovation.
+These events bring people together to improve their communities.
+Everyone is welcome to join and share their ideas and skills to help make their city a better place.

 ## History